raymond-1227/docusaurus-website/docs/about.md

 - A he/him
 - Lives in Taiwan
 - Speaks both English (currently B2) and Chinese fluently (ignore the fact my chinese exam scores are like pretty bad lol)
-- Loves to code, design, video edits, and play games
+- Loves to code, design, video editing, and play games (not much games)
+- A fan of public transportation, specifically elevators and trains

 ## Brief History